 - In a large mixing bowl, cream together the butter and both sugars until light and fluffy.
 Add in egg and vanilla extract until incorporated.

 - Slowly add the flour mixture to the sugar mixture.
-Mix until well blended.
+Mix until well blended (dough will be crumbly).

 - Bake at 350° for 10 minutes or until slightly firm.